 You can start also these early in pots, but they will need a few extra steps.
 Start by scarifying your seeds by nicking through the outer shell (see the last picture above, the seed on the right is scarified).
 You can use a nail file, sandpaper, or nail clippers similar to scarifying sweet pea seeds.
 Only remove a small are of the outer shell until you seed the inner seed kernel.
 Next step is to follow the directions about and soak the seeds overnight.
 Bluebonnets dislike being transplanted so use a 4" peat pot and do not remove from the pot when transplanting.
 Keep you potting mixture moist during germination and letting your potting mix dry out will ensure little or no germination.

-There is also a scarification method where you put your seeds in the freezer and the pour boiling water over them.
+There is also a scarification method where you put your seeds in the freezer and then pour boiling water over them.
 You can read more about this method reading this post by the Lady Bird Johnson Wildflower Center in Austin, TX:

 https://www.wildflower.org/learn/how-to/grow-bluebonnets